Plastic waste that accumulates in landfills and the environment is one of the most pressing environmental issues of this time.

 But our actions extend beyond the materials we use in our packaging.
 To help prevent our packaging from ending up in landfills, we are working to make recycling easier, by supporting infrastructure improvements and encouraging people to contribute to do what they can to tackle plastic pollution.

 Creating change like this beyond our own operations requires strong collaboration.
-We are part of the Consumer Goods Forum’s Plastic Waste Coalition for Action, the World Economic Forum’s Plastic Action Partnership, and the Plastic Pact, highlighting our commitment to being a leader in this space.
+We are part of the Consumer Goods Forum's Plastic Waste Coalition for Action, the World Economic Forum's Global Plastic Action Partnership, and Plastic PACTS around the world, highlighting our commitment to leading voluntary action by companies in this space.

 Collecting as much plastic as we sell

-Nestlé teams around the world are working to recover and recycle as much plastic as we use in our packaging, on a 'one tonne in, one tonne out' principle known as ‘plastic neutrality’.
-In August 2021, Nestlé Philippines celebrated its first full year of plastic neutrality, preventing the plastic collected from reaching landfills or the ocean.
+Nestlé teams around the world are working to recover and recycle as much plastic as we use in our packaging, on a 'one tonne in, one tonne out' principle known as 'plastic neutrality'.
+In August 2022, Nestlé Philippines celebrated its second full year of plastic neutrality, preventing the plastic collected from reaching landfills or the ocean.

 Making coffee pod recycling easier